-Dr. Mark Leondires and his husband Greg are dads to two sons through egg donation and surrogacy, and have navigated their fair share of question mark moments as dads.
-Below, Dr. L shares his own experience figuring out how to answer, “Where is my mommy?”
+My husband Greg and I are dads to two sons through egg donation and surrogacy, and have navigated our fair share of question mark moments as dads.
+Here's a snapshot of my experience figuring out how to answer, “Where is my mommy?”

 A few years ago, my husband and I attended a Family Day event at the LGBT Center in NYC, and at one point the organizers assembled a group to talk about “interactions at school.”
 Within a few moments, this group of mostly gay dads began to focus on the best way to address questions like “Where is my mommy?” posed by both their own children and other families.
 Some dads in the group felt that the word “Mommy” or “Mother” shouldn’t be used with their children, as it is not completely truthful.
 However, we did come to a consensus that these general parenting terms are ones our children hear, know, and understand from the world around them - even if they have two dads.
 Other dads were more comfortable using the word ‘Mom’ or ‘Tummy Mommy’ to describe their gestational carrier.
 One other suggestion was to create a Family Tree Book (or a ‘Personal Creation Book’) with pictures of your child’s egg donor and gestational carrier.

-Dr. L’s husband, Greg, shares how their two-dad family celebrates the strong women in their lives on Mother’s Day, and his own children answer to “Where is your mommy?”
+My husband, Greg, shares how their two-dad family celebrates the strong women in their lives on Mother’s Day, and how our own children answer the question “Where is your mommy?” from others:

 No matter how you decide to approach this conversation with your children, the most important thing to emphasize is that each family has its own highlights and milestones to celebrate, no matter how it was created.

 It’s Not ‘The Stork’ - So Don’t Say It Is